MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## SVCB records: AliasForm

-When SvcRecordType is AliasForm, the SVCB record aliases an origin to a SvcDomainName.
+When SvcRecordType is AliasForm, the SVCB record aliases a service to a SvcDomainName.
 SVCB RRSets SHOULD only have a single resource record in this form.
 If multiple are present, clients or recursive resolvers SHOULD pick one at random.